lukasschreiber/obs.infinity.feedback/README.md

 ```

 To install the Server move to the servers directory and run `npm install`.
 After that you can launch the server with `npm start`.
-To keep the server up, I recommend using `forever`.
+To keep the server up, I recommend using `forever` for development.
 You can install that with `npm install -g forever` and launch the server with `forever start index.js`.
+For production it is better to use a cron job.

 ### Plugin